microsoft/pxt-arcade/docs/test/tutorials/turkey-jr.md

 ## {11.
 Play}

-- :binoculars: Now you will win the game when you free 15 turkeys!
+- :binoculars: You should win the game when you free 15 turkeys!

 ![Add the new block to the workspace](/static/skillmap/turkey/win.gif)